puneeth019/FRIENDS/README.md

 **R** code to extract data and create plots is [here](https://github.com/puneeth019/F.R.I.E.N.D.S/blob/master/scripts/the_one_with_the_data.R).

-Once you extract and compile the data, it looks like this...
+Once you extract and `tidy` the data, it looks like this...

 ```
 > head(dialogues)